g2a-com/klio/docs/output-handling.md

 # Output handling

-For CLI tools printing things to a terminal is the essential way to communicate with a user.
-Klio aims to make it easier for you to implement this mode of communication without using language-specific frameworks.
+For CLI tools printing output to a terminal is the basic way to communicate with a user.
+Klio aims to make it easier for you to implement this mode of communication without using any language-specific framework.

-Each command run by Klio may write either to stdout or stderr.
-By default, Klio captures these outputs and processes them line by line by prefixing lines with a log-level.
-You can control how outputs are handled by writing special control sequences which are interpreted by Klio.
+Each command run by Klio may write output either to stdout or stderr.
+By default, Klio captures those streams and processes them line by line.
+Each line is prefixed with a log-level.
+You can control how command output is handled within Klio by prepending it with special control sequences.

-This default mode of processing outputs is called "line mode."
-There is also an alternative raw mode that disables most of the output processing and simply passes things through.
+This default mode of processing outputs is called 'line mode'.
+There is also an alternative - 'raw mode'.
+It disables most of the output processing and simply passes things through.

 ## Controlling output using escape sequences

-A command can control how its output is handled by sending [ANSI escape codes][].
+A command can control how its output is handled using [ANSI escape codes][].
 Klio uses APC sequences that are stripped from the output by most of the terminal emulators.
 Each such escape sequence has the following format: